Moesif/moesifmiddleware-go/README.md

 moesifmiddleware.UpdateCompany(&company, moesifOption)
 ```

-### UpdateCompaniesBatch method
-Similar to UpdateCompany, but used to update a list of companies in one batch.
+The metadata field can be any company demographic or other info you want to store.

 Only the `CompanyId` field is required.

-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-companies-in-batch).
+This method is a convenient helper that calls the Moesif API library.
+For details, see [Moesif Go API documentation](https://www.moesif.com/docs/api?go#update-a-company).

+### `UpdateCompaniesBatch` Method
+Similar to `UpdateCompany`, but to update a list of companies in one batch.

 ```go